deity-io/falcon-platform-docs/docs/platform/packages/falcon-client.md

 sidebar_label: '@deity/falcon-client'
 ---

-Falcon Client is your applications frontend.
+DEITY PWA Frontend is your applications frontend.

 To find out more about `falcon-client` see [the docs](/docs/platform/client/about)